Graduate Programs

 Department of History

-This concentration is for students who plan to teach in K-12 education.
-History majors take courses that prepare them for the demands of Social Studies teaching and prepare them for the job market.
+The Social Studies Teaching concentration is for students who aspire to teach social studies in middle school, junior high, or high school.
+This program equips future history and social studies teachers with the content knowledge and teaching skills needed for success in today’s classrooms.
 These students must also complete the requirements for the social studies undergraduate teaching licensure in the College of Applied Human Sciences School of Teacher Education and Principal Preparation (STEPP).

 Major